 Who are the people behind the company?

 They are a group of local residents and Woodhall Spa business owners who responded to the Parish Council’s request to the community for volunteers with the requisite skills to put a plan together to take on the running of Jubilee Park.
 They give their time freely for the benefit of the whole community.
 To see the original trustees click HERE.

 Why has the park been transferred to a new company?

 The Parish Council took over ownership of Jubilee Park with the intention of transferring responsibility for management of the park to a community based company.
 This was partly because the laws governing Parish Councils prevent them from running commercial enterprises.
 Since the pool and the caravan site are run as commercial enterprises they therefore had to be managed independently of the Parish Council.

 Will Jubilee Park change?

 We all love Jubilee Park as it is but it is losing money and something has to be done about this to make sure the pool stays open in the future.
 JPWS has a business plan to take Jubilee Park forward but there are no unchangeable decisions.
 Become a member of the company and have your say and lend a hand in securing the Park’s future.

 How can I get involved?

 JPWS is owned by its members.
 All residents (aged 18 and over) in Woodhall can become members and have a say and vote about the Park’s future; and indeed, can get themselves onto the board and become a trustee, or in corporate terms a director.
-Membership is open to individuals who live or work in the geographical area defined as the Woodhall Spa Parish, or have a seasonal caravan pitch/season ticket for the swimming pool.
+Membership is open to individuals who live or work in the geographical area defined as the Woodhall Spa Parish, or who have a seasonal caravan pitch/season ticket for the swimming pool.

 How is the charity going to get Jubilee Park out of the red?